BartSte/snapshot/README.md

 - [ ] Configure `cmake --install` for both static and shared qt builds.
 This is needed after building the project from source.
   - [ ] Ensure that the tarball can also be made using the --shared option.
-      - The current issue is that the needed plugins are not added by the install command.
-Therefore, the tarball does not work.
+    - How to load plugins using a shared Qt build is explained [here](https://doc.qt.io/qt-6/linux-deployment.html) Follow the conventions they use.
+See the tmp commit.
+    - It would be good to run the unittest on the tarball aswel, to ensure that all the so files are included.
+Best idea is to create the same tarball as the release, but with the tests included (with gtest).
+Then run the tests like you run the snapshot executable, through a bash script.
 - [ ] Cross compile for raspberry pi
 - [ ] Release a 64bit and a 32bit version of the app
 - [ ] Add to docs: